CezaryChilinski/EmpikTasks/README.md

 ## secondTask

-This task involves a Cypress project.
+This task involves a Java project with Rest-Assured framework.

-### Instructions:
-1. Use `npm init` to install dependencies.
-2. To start the runner and testing, use `npx cypress open`.